commonsmachinery/catalog/doc/datamodel/core.md

 `uri`: Permanent URI to the entry.

-`alias`: Short name that can be used in URLs.
+`alias`: Optional short name that can be used in URLs.

 `owner`: User or Organisation owning the Work object (which doesn't imply any kind of copyright ownership).
 The user owning the object